2 Cows explains in simple language the world's secrets no one ever told you.

 Example?
 Most everyone in the US has seen the Energizer Bunny beat his drum claiming his alkaline battery "will keep going and going and going."
 Longevity is Energizer's whole advertising campaign.
 Is it true?

 No. Independent testing organizations like Consumer's Union report the Energizer has the shortest life of the major alkaline batteries.
 So they advertise it's the longest, and that's perfectly legal.
 Advertising agencies exist because of their creativity with the Big Lie.
 J.D.
 Powers, for one example, turned distorting surveys into a science.

 The crime for which Socrates was condemned to die by hemlock poisoning was "making the worse appear the better cause."
 That was then.
 In today's world that is a lawyer's stock in trade and the aim of most Political Action Committees and lobbyists.
 We're so accustomed to being told wrong is right that juries trusted to do the right thing often betray that trust.
 Finding OJ Simpson not guilty of murder was especially notable.

 Here are some examples of American history bunk our country thrives on and you probably believe.

 Your school history book told you the British burned the US capital during the War of 1812.
 Poor, mistreated us.
 Neither the book nor the teacher pointed out that we burned Canada's capital the year before and the Brits were settling the score.
 That's why you just learned that.
 No one told the teachers either.
 Our moral superiority to the British evaporates if history isn't doctored to make us look good.

 Every nation alters its history.
 True history would show bad as well as good, a no-no.

 Consider Emma Lazarus's words on America's Statue of Liberty:

 Emma well knew the rest of the story but couldn't tell it:

 No dream is free.
 To dream we forsake reality.
-Dreams can only come true for those who wake up.
+Dreams come true only for those who wake up.